rolando1515/website/README.md

 xxxxxxx ROLAND xxxxxxxx

 To see where the property from H1 is coming from you can go to _app.tsx right click go to source definition.
 It will take you to the file where the property is defined.
 In this case is towards the bottom and name h1.

+Any styling we give a h1 (because of the color in app.css & border in goobalStyle in the styles folder) it'll affect all the h1's in our application unless you personally override them.